 - Two: Clean your equipment and store it properly every day.

-- Three: Follow the @Promega Twitter Account for a series of tweets about ways to ensure the best pipetting accuracy possible
+- Three: Subscribe to the @Promega YouTube channel for a series of videos about ways to ensure the best pipetting accuracy possible.

 It’s measurin’ time!